dennisimoo/dennisimoo/README.md

 # Hi there, I'm Dennis 👋

 Welcome to my GitHub profile!
-I'm passionate about technology, coding, and AI.
-Feel free to explore my repositories and projects.
+I'm interested in technology, coding, and AI, and I enjoy building and experimenting with new ideas.
+Feel free to check out my repositories and projects!

 ---